npryce/higher-order-react-components-demo/doc/article.md

 var AsyncCountry = Promised("country")(Country);
 ~~~~~~~~~~~~~~~

-If we use Ramda's `curry` function, we can support both uses, as a decorator and as a function:
+If we use Ramda's [curry function], we can support both uses, as a decorator and as a function:

 ~~~~~~~~~~~~~~~javascript
 var Promised = R.curry((promiseProp, Decorated) => class extends React.Component {